-- Extremely affordable fee for the amount of ebooks, audiobooks, magazines and documents you get access to.
+- Extremely affordable fee for the number of ebooks, audiobooks, magazines, and documents you get access to.

 - Don’t forget about the member exclusives known as Scribd Perks!
-I’m going to share with you more on this next.
+I’m going to share with you more about this next.

-- The eBooks, audiobooks and other documents can be read or listened both online and offline.
+- The eBooks, audiobooks, and other documents can be read or listened to both online and offline.

-- You can set up sleep timer of 5mins, 15 mins, 30 mins, 1 hour, 2 hour.
+- You can set up a sleep timer of 5mins, 15 mins, 30 mins, 1 hour, 2 hours.
 I use this every time I listen to audiobooks to doze off at night.

 - You don’t own the eBooks and audiobooks.
 Scribd is like a library where you get access as long as you’re a member.
 Once you cancel your membership, you lose access to all including the ones you downloaded.

 As a Scribd subscriber, you also get free access to other services that you have to pay for otherwise.
 Here are the member exclusives services you can subscribe to: